gesteves/burnside/source/_posts/2011-09-19-hello-world.markdown

 After almost four years on [Tumblr][tumblr], I've decided it's time to switch blog platforms.
 My blog now runs on [Octopress][octo] and [Heroku][her].

 The reason I'm switching, and the reason I was using Tumblr in the first place, are a bit of a long story.
 I used to have a real blog, one I built myself in 2005 or so, when I was teaching myself Rails, and which I loved and updated frequently.
 However, a couple of years later, thanks to Venezuela's foreign currency restrictions which forbid us from spending more than US$400 a year in electronic payments, having a self-hosted blog running on paid hosting -- even cheap, shared hosting -- became untenable.
 Back then I was spending $9 a month at [Rails Playground][rp] to host my blog, which may not sound like a lot, but it added up to $108 a year -- over a quarter of what the venezuelan government allows me to spend on the Internet in a year.
-So, in 2008, when Tumblr began to take off in popularity, I decided to cancel my hosting plan, scrap my blog, write a small script to import all my content, and switched to Tumblr.
+So, in 2008, when Tumblr began to take off in popularity, I decided to cancel my hosting plan, scrap my blog, write a small script to import all my content, and switch to Tumblr.

 [rp]: http://railsplayground.com/